DFHack/dfhack/docs/guides/quickfort-library-guide.rst

 ~~~~~~~~~~~~~~~~~~

 The Quick Fortress is an updated version of the example fortress that came with
-`Python Quickfort 2.0 <https://github.com/joelpt/quickfort>`__ (the program
+`Python Quickfort 2.0 <https://github.com/joelpt/quickfort>`__ (the utility that
-DFHack quickfort was inspired by).
+inspired DFHack quickfort).
 While it is not a complete fortress by
 itself, it is much simpler than Dreamfort and is good for a first introduction
 to `quickfort` blueprints.
 Read its walkthrough with ``quickfort run
 library/quickfortress.csv``.